Hero Images/Getty Images

 Treat this exercise as a serious trial run, says Amy Rose Herrick, an investment adviser in St. Croix, U.S. Virgin Islands.
 "If you can't do this for six months without raiding savings or tapping credit cards to live, you are not ready yet," she says.

-It's important to factor inflation into your budget, says Jamie Patrick Hopkins, an assistant professor of taxation at The American College of Financial Services in Bryn Mawr, Pa.
+It's important to factor inflation into your budget, says Jamie Patrick Hopkins, an associate professor of taxation at The American College of Financial Services in Bryn Mawr, Pennsylvania.
 "Inflation is low now, but it could easily go up to 5 percent," he says.
 "Fifteen or 20 years of that type of inflation can really eat into savings and increase expenses."